SINTEF/dlite/examples/TEM_data/README.md

 *Figure: Heat treatment profile for condition B.  Natural aging.*

-An atomic-resolution high angle annular dark-field (HAADF) TEM image was acquired from a prepared after aging (marked with B in the profile above).
+An atomic-resolution high angle annular dark-field (HAADF) TEM image was acquired from a sample prepared after aging (marked with B in the profile above).
 It shows three beta" precipitates viewed along the needle direction.

 ![pre-baked](figs/6c8cm_008.png)

 *Figure: High angle annular dark field TEM image; [6c8cm_008]*

-By analysing a set of such TEM images, one can characterise the alloy microstructure in terms of precipitates types and size distributions.
+By analysing a set of such TEM images as showed above, one can characterise the alloy microstructure in terms of precipitates types and size distributions.

 To relate the microstructure to mechanical properties of the alloy, Vickers hardness measurements was performed at each of the two